Yes and no - the answer depends both on the type of water repellent and paint formulation used.

-Most of the Evonik silane-based water repellents are compatible with most resins used in acrylic, epoxy or oil-based paints.
+With the exception of Dynasylan® 100 NK and Protectosil ANTIGRAFFITI®, all Evonik silane-based water repellents are compatible with most resins used in acrylic, epoxy or oil-based paints.
 A more important issue is the carrier, or solvent, employed in the paint formulation and its ability to "wet-out" and spread the paint evenly over the treated surface.
 Solvent-based paint formulations (with an alcohol, ketone, toluene, mineral spirit or other solvent carrier) will usually spread readily over silane-treated surfaces.
 Water-based paint formulations are more difficult, since wet-out depends on the type of surfactant used.
-Because of variation in paint formulations, substrate conditions and enviromental factors, it is recommended to apply a test section of the paint over the Dynasylan®, CHEM-TRETE®, or AQUA-TRETE® treated surface to check for compatibility.

-A surface treated with Protectosil ANTIGRAFFITI® may be easily cleaned with most commercial graffiti removers (follow manufacturers instructions) and a pressure washer.
+A surface treated with Protectosil ANTIGRAFFITI® may be easily cleaned with commercially available removers after a preliminary check (please follow manufacturers’ instructions) and a pressure washer.
 The protective coating remains undamaged even after repeated cleaning cycles.

-Depending on the type of substrate, several (2-3) applications of undiluted Protectosil ANTIGRAFFITI® are required to achieve permanent protection.
-The surface must be allowed to dry completely between applications, this is dependent upon weather conditions but in general 30 - 120 minutes drying time is sufficient.
-More information is contained in the Technical Information on applying Protectosil ANTIGRAFFITI® (download from Literature page).
+Depending on the type of substrate, several (usually three) applications of undiluted Protectosil ANTIGRAFFITI® are required to achieve permanent protection.
+The surface must be allowed to dry completely between applications, this is dependent upon weather conditions.
+In general, 30 – 120 minutes drying time is sufficient.
+For further information please download our brochure Protectosil® - Your partner in building protection (page 22 – 27).

 For normal dirt and grime, pressure-washing with or without a light-duty cleaning agent is typically sufficient.
 Mold or fungus should be removed with a sodium hypochlorite solution in addition to pressure-washing.
 Efflorescence and mineral deposits should be removed with a chemical cleaner specifically designed for that purpose, following the application instructions carefully, especially for neutralization and rinsing of the substrate.